tox-dev/tox/docs/config.rst

 Factors and factor-conditional settings
 ++++++++++++++++++++++++++++++++++++++++

-Parts of an environment name delimited by hyphens are called factors and can be used to set values conditionally.
+As discussed previously, parts of an environment name delimited by hyphens are called factors and can be used to set values conditionally.
 In list settings such as ``deps`` or ``commands`` you can freely intermix optional lines with unconditional ones:

 .. code-block:: ini